avoutic/web-framework/MIGRATE.md

 * Renamed EntityInterface to Entity
 * Renamed TaskInterface to Task
 * StoredValues replaced with StoredValuesService
-* StoredUserValues and StoredUserValuesFactory replaced with StoredUserValuesService
+* StoredUserValues and StoredUserValuesFactory replaced with StoredUserValuesService with new interface

 ### Internal changes